Tuition Assistance Program (TAP)

 The Tuition Assistance Program (TAP) is a grant for New York State residents.
 It does not have to be paid back.
 Awards are based on New York State net taxable income and tuition charges.
 Final determination of awards is made as a result of the completion of the Express Tap Application (ETA) each year and funding levels are dependent on the New York State Budget.
 The TAP application deadline is June 30 of the academic year for which aid is sought.
 The academic year begins with the summer semester.

-TAP estimates listed on the Financial Aid Award Letter are based on income information provided on the FAFSA and used for awarding purposes only.
+Initial TAP and SUNY Tuition Credit awards are listed as estimates on the Financial Aid Award Letter.
+The estimates are based on income information provided on the FAFSA.
 To qualify for TAP, you must complete the application found on the HESC website and meet New York State’s eligibility requirements.
-The award may change pending HESC verification.
+The actual award may change pending HESC verification.

 The Office of Financial Aid will begin reviewing individual eligibility for all New York State financial aid awards on the first day of classes each term.
 During this process we will review your enrollment status, determine your good academic standing and verify your approved major status.
 Awards being reviewed include the TAP Grant, including the SUNY Tuition Credit award, and all NYS Scholarships.
 Students will be notified of their eligibility determination via email upon conclusion of the review.